Psalm 1: Musical settings

 Thomas Tallis included Psalm 1, with the title Man blest no dout, in his nine tunes for Archbishop Parker's Psalter (1567).

 Dwight L. Armstrong composed “Blest and Happy Is the Man” which appears in hymnals of the Worldwide Church of God.

 Heinrich Schütz wrote a setting of a paraphrase in German, "Wer nicht sitzt im Gottlosen Rat", SWV 079, for the Becker Psalter, published first in 1628.
 Marc-Antoine Charpentier composed around 1670, one "Beatus vir qui non abiit", H.175, for 3 voices, 2 treble instruments and continuo.

+The second movement from Sergei Rachmaninoff's All-Night Vigil is a setting of the Old Church Slavonic version of Psalm 1.

 Music artist Kim Hill recorded a contemporary setting of Psalm 1.

 The Psalms Project released its musical composition of Psalm 1 on the first volume of its album series in 2012.

 In 2018 Jason Silver, a Christian musician and composer, released Psalm 1 set in a contemporary musical setting.
 This was on Volume 1 of his Love the Psalms project.
 He entitled it "The Two Ways".